pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Command group for CIM qualifier declarations.

-      This command group defines commands to inspect qualifier declarations.
+      This command-group  defines commands to inspect qualifier declarations.

       Creation, modification and deletion of qualifier declarations is not currently supported.